Rustavi: Demographics

 At the beginning of 2021, Rustavi had more than 130,072 inhabitants, an increase of 4% since the 2014 census.
 This increase makes Rustavi the fourth most populous city in Georgia, just behind Kutaisi, which is suffering from ongoing contraction.
 Rustavi experienced rapid growth due to industrialization under Stalin.
-Since the regained Georgian independence in 1991 and the years of civil war and crisis that followed, many residents (e)migrated due to unemployment.
-The low point was reached around 2002, and growth clearly picked up in the 2010s while industrial activities and employment have resumed.
+Following Georgian independence in 1991, and the years of civil war and crisis that followed, many residents emigrated due to unemployment.
+The low point was reached around 2002, with growth picking up in the 2010s while industrial activities and employment have resumed.

 In 2014, the ethnic composition of Rustavi was almost 92% Georgian, with minority communities of Azerbaijanis (3.7%), Armenians (1.6%) and Russians (1.2%).
-Remarkably enough, more than 500 Ossetians (0.4%) lived in the city.
-Other ethnic minorities included 315 Ukrainians, 239 Yazidis, over 166 Greeks, 55 Assyrians and smaller numbers of Kists, Jews, Abkhazian and Bosha.
+More than 500 Ossetians (0.4%) lived in the city.
+Other ethnic minorities included 315 Ukrainians, 239 Yazidis, 166 Greeks, 55 Assyrians and smaller numbers of Kists, Jews, Abkhazian and Bosha.

 The proportions of the ethnic minorities in the city has not always been this way.
 Especially in the Soviet period these were completely different, with striking numbers of Russians.
 The city also had a substantial Ossetian community.
-Migration during and after the fall of the Soviet Union and due to civil conflicts has made the city much more mono-ethnic Georgian.
+Migration during and after the fall of the Soviet Union and due to civil conflicts has made the city much more mono-ethnic, i.e. Georgian.